SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Top-N-Selection/README.md

 **Step 1: create a numeric parameter**

-For example you can create a parameter that lets users to input from 1 to 50
+For example you can create a parameter that lets users input from 1 to 50

 ```
 Parameter Top-N = GENERATESERIES(1, 50, 1)